Listen to this article here

 “A lot of guys just throw a lot of plants in a room, grow it and harvest it.
 They don’t really show care for it.
 Everything we do is hands-on.
 We have a great crew all the way from the growers to the trimmers.”

-Federal decriminalization and legalization supported by many
+Federal decriminalization supported by many

 When asked whether he supports federal decriminalization and legalization, Boyd said “of course, yes.”
 He said allowing federally insured banks to work with cannabis companies would be a game-changer that helps minority entrepreneurs with less access to funding.